hpvsim/hpvsim_methods_manuscript/README.md

 - The `run_scenarios` section is computationally intensive and typically run on virtual machines.
  - `plot_scenarios` creates plots of the use case 2 results.

 ### Additional utility scripts
-- `analyzers.py` defines two custom analyzers for extracting additional data from simulations.
+- `analyzers.py` defines a custom analyzer for extracting additional data from simulations (specifically, cputing DALYs).
-- `utils.py` contains utilities used to preprocess data, post-process results, and create plots.
+- `utils.py` contains utilities for numerical calculations and creating plots.

 ## Installation